MetaCubeX/Meta-Docs/docs/config/proxy-groups/index.en.md

 ## hidden

-Returns hidden status in the API to hide the display of this proxy-groups (requires front-end adaptation using the API).
+Returns `hidden` status in the API to hide the display of this proxy group (requires front-end adaptation using the API).

 ## icon

-Returns the string entered in icon in the API to display in this proxy-groups (requires front-end adaptation using the API).
+Returns the string input for `icon` in the API to display in this proxy group (requires front-end adaptation using the API).